day8/re-frame-template/README.md

 ### Open Debug Window (if using +trace):

-To use `re-frame-trace` for debugging:
+To use `re-frame-trace` for debugging your app:
-  1. click on the application, minimal through it is, to give it "focus" (you want to be sure that any key presses are going to your new app)
+  1. click on the application, minimal through it is, to give it "input focus" (you want to be sure that any key presses are going to your new app)
   2. press `Ctrl-H` and you should see `re-frame-trace` appear on the right side of the window

-Sometimes achieving Step 1 on a really simple app - one without widgets - can be a bit fiddly, because the browser itself hogs "focus" and grabs all the keystrokes (like `Ctrl-H`) which don't then make it through to the app.
-You might need to be determined and creative with Step 1.
+Sometimes achieving Step 1 on a really simple app - one without widgets - can be a bit fiddly, because the browser itself hogs "input focus" and grabs all the keystrokes (like `Ctrl-H`) which don't then make it through to the app.
+You may need to be determined and creative with Step 1.

+### Hot Reloading Is Now Go

+If you now edit files in `/src`, like perhaps `views.cljs`, Figwheel will automatically recompile your changes and "hot load" them into the running app, without the app needing to be re-started.

 ### debug?:

 In _project-name.config_, there is a variable called `debug?`, which defaults to _true_.
-However, for the `min` build, this variable is re-defined to _false_.
+However, for the `min` build (look inside of `project.clj`), this variable is re-defined to _false_.

 When `debug?` is true, we include `(enable-console-print!)`.
 If you, for example, you wrap your `println`s with a `when` block as show below, then you will get logs printed to the browser's console for the `dev` build and not the `min` build.

 ```clojure
 (when config/debug?